lukso-network/docs/docs/standards/nft-2.0/LSP7-Digital-Asset.md

 ### Force Boolean

-It's estimated that more than **Hundreds of Millions of Dollars** worth of tokens were **sent to the wrong addresses** because of lacks of transfer validation checks.
+It's estimated that more than **Hundreds of Millions of Dollars** worth of tokens were **sent to uncontrolled addresses** because of lacks of transfer validation checks.

 It is expected in the LUKSO's ecosystem to use **smart contract based accounts** to operate on the blockchain, which includes receiving and sending tokens.
 EOAs can receive tokens but they will be mainly used to control these accounts and not to hold tokens.